Luka-Didham/WORDLE-AI/README.md

 ![](image2.png)

 ### Usage
-Is automatically set to train for 50 games and then play 10 tournamnet games.
-Simply run, `python wordle.py`
+Simply run, `python wordle.py`to start with standard settings or manually change settings in settings.py